kilianpdrx/kilianpdrx.github.io/projects/droneload.md

 <p align="center">
   <img src="../img/droneload/good_path.png" alt="Simulated trajectory for window traversal in 3D space" style="max-width: 700px; margin: 1rem auto; display:block;">
+  <span style="font-size: 0.9rem; color: gray;">Simulated trajectory for window traversal in 3D space.</span>
 </p>

 <p>
 The system was tested both in simulation and on the physical prototype.
-Despite hardware challenges and component failures, the team successfully demonstrated controlled flight, reliable object detection, and preliminary autonomous behaviors in the lab environment.
+Due to a lot of component failures, we were not able to assess the drone's capabilities in flight, but the team successfully demonstrated reliable object detection, and preliminary autonomous behaviors in the lab environment.
 The project served as a proof of concept for future iterations aimed at achieving full autonomy in the next competition.
 </p>